 - Frequent infections of the skin, urinary tract or vagina

 Indian gooseberry, with its high vitamin C content, is considered valuable in diabetes.
-A tablespoon of its juice, mixed with a cup of bitter gourd juice, taken daily for two months, will stimulate the islets of Langerhans, that is, the isolated group of cells that secrete the hormone insulin in the pancreas.
+Just 1 tablespoon of its juice, mixed with 1 cup of bitter gourd juice, taken daily for 2 months, will stimulate the islets of Langerhans, that is, the isolated group of cells that secrete the hormone insulin in the pancreas.
 This mixture reduces the blood sugar in diabetes.

 Jambul fruit is another effective home remedy.
 It is regarded in traditional medicine as a specific against diabetes because of its effect on the pancreas.
 The fruit as such, the seeds, and fruit juice are all useful in the treatment of this disease.
-The seeds contain a glucoside ‘jamboline’, which is believed to have the power to check the pathological conversion of starch into sugar in cases of increased production of glucose.
+The seeds contain a glucoside “jamboline,” which is believed to have the power to check the pathological conversion of starch into sugar in cases of increased production of glucose.
 The seeds should be dried and powdered.
-One teaspoon of this powder should be mixed in one cup of milk or water or half a cup of curd, and taken twice daily.
+Mix 1 teaspoon of this powder in 1 cup of milk or water or 1/2 a cup of curd, and taken twice daily.

 Grapefruit is a splendid food in the diet of a diabetic patient.
 If grapefruits were eaten more liberally, there would be much less diabetes.
-If you have sugar, use three grapefruits three times a day.
-If you do not have sugar, but a tendency towards it and want to prevent it, use three a day.
+If you have sugar, use 3 grapefruits 3 times a day.
+If you do not have sugar, but a tendency toward it and want to prevent it, use 3 a day.

 The seeds of fenugreek have been effective in the treatment of diabetes.
 Fenugreek seeds, when given in varying doses of 25 gm to 100 gm daily, diminish reactive hyperglycemia in diabetic patients.
 Levels of glucose, serum cholesterol, and triglycerides were reduced considerably with diabetes patients when the seeds were consumed.

 The seeds of parslane are useful in diabetes.
-A teaspoon of the seeds should be taken every day with half a cup of water for three to four months.
+Take 1 teaspoon of the seeds every day with 1/2 a cup of water for 3 to 4 months.
 It will increase the body’s own insulin and help in curing diabetes.

 Besides bitter gourd, certain vegetables are beneficial and can improve a diabetic’s health.
 These include: